Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 Tip 2: KMC Manipal's brand value is exceptional.
 Strong alumni network globally.
 If your career goal includes US/UK practice, KMC Manipal is excellent investment despite high fees.

 Tip 3: Consider Christian Minority quota at St. John's.
-If you're a Christian candidate, St. John's Bangalore at lower cutoff (NEET 450+) is excellent value.
+If you're a Christian candidate, St. John's Bangalore, with cutoff relaxation under its minority categories (varies year to year), is excellent value.

 Tip 5: Kannada-medium quota at government colleges.
 Additional 5% reservation for Kannada-medium school students.
 Apply if eligible.